rimapaulione/authJWT/README.md

 To get started with this project, you will need to have the following installed on your local machine:
 * JDK 17+
 * Maven 3+
+  Ensure PostgreSQL is running locally and update application.yml with your database credentials.

+Also you can run the application using Docker Compose: comand: docker-compose up --build

 -> The application will be available at http://localhost:8080.